 Dana (donation economy)

-On some of our courses, we don’t charge a fixed price but instead allow participants to decide, at the end of the course, how much they want to contribute toward the cost of the teaching.
+On some of our courses and for some of our classes, we don’t charge a fixed price but instead allow participants to decide, at the end of the course or class, how much they want to contribute toward the cost of the teaching.
 This is Dana.

-Dana (a Sanskrit/Pali word meaning generosity) is a practice both in Buddhism where it is one of the Paramis (virtues), and in yoga where it is one of the niyamas (personal practices for conscious living).
-The practice of Dana helps both the donor and the receiver to develop wisdom and non-attachment.
+Dana is a practice in Buddhism and yoga.
+It helps both the donor and the receiver to develop generosity, wisdom and non-attachment.

 By turning on its head the capitalist assumption that everything has a price, the practice of Dana in the contemporary world is an attempt at building a new economical paradigm in which you take what you need and give what you can.
 Rather than entering into a provider / consumer relationship, we invite you to explore economic relationships which contribute towards a culture of sharing.

-If a course is run on Dana, you are invited at the end of the course to support our work by anonymously placing whatever money you feel moved to give in a donation box.
+If a course or class is run on Dana, you are invited at the end of it to support our work by anonymously placing whatever money you feel moved to give in a donation box.
 Donations can also be made by transferring money into our bank account, or online by Paypal, see below.

 On the other hand, if your financial circumstances are comfortable and you value what we offer, you may consider giving generously.